symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 **Removing a cosignatory**

 Once you have finished this guide, try to delete a cosignatory from the multisig.
-Multisig accounts can be converted again to regular accounts by removing all cosignatories, make sure you own the multisig private key!
+Multisig accounts can be converted again into regular accounts by removing all cosignatories.
+Make sure you own the multisig private key!

 The following code shows how to remove a cosignatory of a 2-of-3 multisig account with ``minRemoval`` set to 1.
 The multisig modification transaction is wrapped in an aggregate complete, as only one person is required to delete others from the multisig.